AGE: – 19th – Early 20th Century

 FOR PRICE PLEASE CONTACT – include item number below

-The lacquer Hsun-ok offering bowls are used in households for holding offerings to the Buddha on alters, the bowls are also carried by monks during their daily morning rituals of collecting alms.
+The lacquer ware Hsun-ok offering bowls are used in households for holding offerings to the Buddha on alters, some are purely decorative.
+Lacquer ware bowls are also carried by some monks during their daily morning rituals of collecting alms.
+Traditionally monks in many South East Buddhist countries venture out in the early morning to collect food offerings from their local communities in a bowl which is part of a set such as this.